AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Method

 \subsection{Aesthetic Attribute Quantification}

-We define four aesthetic attributes relevant to human preference and responsible generation: \textit{brightness}, \textit{detail}, \textit{realism}, and \textit{safety}.
-Notably, the safety attribute supports tiered control, enabling appropriate content filtering for users across different age groups.
-While our framework allows flexible adjustment of safety intensity, we recommend that system administrators set this value to its maximum during deployment to ensure default content appropriateness.
-Access to modify this parameter should be restricted from general users to prevent unintended exposure to unsafe content.
+We define four semantic attributes that are closely related to human perceptual preferences: \textit{brightness}, \textit{detail}, \textit{realism} and \textit{safety}.
+The inclusion of the safety semantic attribute is motivated by the need for tiered safety control to accommodate users across different age groups.
+Given the sensitive nature of safety-related content, we recommend that its intensity level be configured exclusively by system administrators rather than exposed directly to end users.

-To quantify these attributes, we adopt a hybrid strategy: for concrete attributes (\textit{brightness} and \textit{detail}), we employ direct metric-based estimation; for more abstract, semantic attributes (\textit{realism} and \textit{safety}), we leverage pretrained vision-language models to compute cross-modal similarity between images and descriptive text prompts.
-Representative examples of the quantified values are shown in Figure~\ref{training}.
+To quantify these attributes, we adopt a hybrid strategy.
+For concrete attributes such as \textit{brightness} and \textit{detail}, we apply direct metric-based estimation.
+For more abstract and semantic attributes like \textit{realism} and \textit{safety}, we leverage pretrained vision-language models to compute cross-modal similarity between images and descriptive text prompts.
+Figure~\ref{training} presents examples of attribute quantification results on a subset of the training dataset.